 In case of a fundamental and vital breach of the contract by some of the partners, there is also the possibility of definitively dissolving the contract among the partner and hence to undo the commitments initially agreed upon.

-A shareholder’s agreement is not in any way mandatory, although its use is highly recommended from the very beginning to establish the game rules between partners, as well as to ensure the correct functioning of a company.
-The main purpose is precisely to avoid conflicts and to find an agreement on reasonable methods of problems solving, at a moment when such conflicts have not yet arisen.
+A shareholder’s agreement is not in any way mandatory, although its use is highly recommended from the very beginning to establish the rules between partners, as well as to ensure the correct functioning of a company.
+The main purpose is to avoid conflicts and to find an agreement with reasonable problem solving methods, at a moment when such conflicts have not yet arisen.